JulianGHill/openrelik-worker-dissect-ncsc-nl/README.md

 - Use the **Export to record writer** checkbox to control whether a run streams to Elastic.
 It is off by default—even if an env var is set—so you can continue saving only local files unless you explicitly opt in.
+- Set the optional **Case name** field when exporting so every document written to Elastic carries that case identifier as `case_name` alongside hostnames and other metadata.
+Leave it blank to omit.
 - For `target-info`, the worker automatically reruns the recipe with `--record` to generate the structured stream before handing it to `rdump`.
 For `target-query` and the bundle, the raw record stream produced during CSV conversion is reused, so exporting adds minimal overhead.
 When you run the